Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

+where c is specific heat and m is mass.
+We estimate the mass of the cold finger to be $0.01$kg and take $0.1$ kJ/K for the specific heat of copper at cryogenic temperatures.
+The temperature corresponding to the $\sim0.3$T avalanche in sample 2 is then calculated to be $\Delta T \approx 38$mK and the temperature change corresponding to the $\sim0.9$T avalanche in the control sample is $\Delta T \approx 95$mK.
+The small temperature spikes corresponding to avalanches in sample 2 are assumed to be explained by poor thermal contact.
+Because only one avalanche corresponds to each temperature spike, it can be safely assumed that the increase in temperature is the result, rather than the cause, of each avalanche.

 The foregoing results definitively show that magnetic avalanches in crystals of Mn$_{12}$-acetate can be triggered by the absorption of elementary particles, with a threshold lower than 5.486 MeV for $\alpha$ particles at the values of magnetic field and temperature reported here.
-We note that the experimental energy detection threshold determined here for Mn$_{12}$-acetate is high compared to the 10 meV threshold desired for single infra-red photon or dark matter~\cite{JUNGMAN1996195}.
-There is considerable room for exploration in this area.
-To develop lower threshold detectors, we will explore a wide range of available single-molecule magnets known to exhibit magnetic avalanches, optimizing the magnet's energy barrier and thermal conductivity \cite{Bunting2017} to achieve low thresholds while ensuring stability.
+We note that the experimental energy detection threshold determined here for Mn$_{12}$-acetate is high compared to the 10 meV threshold desired for single infra-red photon or dark photon~\cite{An_dark_photon_detection, JUNGMAN1996195}.
+The expected threshold for an avalanche in single-molecule magnets depends on many parameters, such as molecular mass, thermal properties, and energy barrier \cite{Bunting2017}.
+Bunting et al. have shown in their paper that a threshold of $10$ meV can be achieved, for example, using an SMM with an energy barrier of $U=50$ K and a relaxation constant of $\tau_0=5\times 10^{-12}$ s, assuming typical values for all other parameters \cite{Bunting2017}.
+Luckily, SMMs with values in this range exist\cite{Mn-32_Manoli}.
 Rigorous analysis will require determination of the specific heat capacities and thermal conductivities of candidate systems to better identify systems with appropriate threshold energies for detection of particles of various energies.